-Content Structure gives you a quick overview of the content in your WordPress page or post, including word count, number of paragraphs, headings, and number of Blocks.
-You also can see the Document outline that is very handy to see in a way your WP page or post is structured with the headings.
+Content Structure gives you a quick overview of the content on your WordPress page or post, including word count, number of paragraphs, headings, and number of blocks.
+You also can view the Document Outline which is very handy if you want to see how your WP page or post is structured heading-wise.

-Making use of headings (heading 1, 2, 3, 4, 5, 6) is the best way of dividing your content into different sections, and giving readers the better way of scanning this information.
-Headings are important for SEO.
-Because search engines make use of headings to index your content, thus use them very wisely.
+Making use of headings (heading 1, 2, 3, 4, 5, 6) is the best way of dividing your content into different sections, and giving readers a better way of scanning the information.
+Headings are important for SEO because search engines make use of headings to index your content, so use them very wisely.

-Just by clicking on heading, you may quickly jump on the corresponding section of a page.
+Just by clicking on a heading, you may quickly jump to the corresponding section of a page.

 6. Block Navigation

-This option allows you to quickly jump between Gutenberg Blocks at your WordPress page or post.
+This option allows you to quickly jump between Gutenberg blocks on your WordPress page or post.

 7. Save Draft

-The Save Draft option is how you will save your current version of the draft.
-Note WordPress Gutenberg can constantly auto-save all your work, thus you might not use the Save Draft button quite often.
+The Save Draft option is how you save your current version of a draft.
+Note that WordPress can constantly auto-save all your work, thus you might not use the Save Draft button quite often.

-Preview button to show what your page or post can look like on a front end of the website when it gets published.
+The Preview button will show what your page or post will look like on the frontend of the website when it gets published.

-Clicking on Publish button can make your WP page or post available to the public.
+Clicking on the Publish button will make your WP page or post available to the public.

 11. More Tools and Options

-Use an icon with 3 vertical dots for displaying More Tools and Options menu.
+Use the icon with 3 vertical dots for displaying the More Tools and Options menu.

-From the menu, you will see additional options you have for Gutenberg editor, which includes View, Editor options & more Tools.
+In the menu, you will see additional options you have in Gutenberg editor, which include View, Editor, and Tools.

-Views include Spotlight Mode, Unified Toolbar, and Full-screen mode.
+Views include Spotlight mode, Top toolbar, and Full-screen mode.

-- Unified Toolbar will allow you to access all the block & document tools at one single place.
+- Top toolbar will allow you to access all the block and document tools in one place.

-- Spotlight mode will allow you to focus at one block at a time.
+- Spotlight mode will allow you to focus on one block at a time.

-- Full-screen Mode will allow you to work without any distraction by removing the unnecessary menu items.
+- Full-screen mode will allow you to work without any distraction by removing unnecessary menu items.

-You easily can switch between Visual & Code Editor here.
-Switching between the views will be useful for advanced users in case you want to see the current code that is generated by content.
+You easily can switch between the Visual and Code Editor here.
+Switching between the editors will be useful for advanced users in case you want to see the current code that is generated by content.

-Let us now walk through Document menu options.
-You will see ten different options to format the “document,” or content in the WordPress page or post.
+Let’s now walk through the Document menu options.
+There, you will see ten different options to format the “document,” or content in the WordPress page or post.

 3. Status and Visibility

-Status & Visibility section provides a complete overview of the current status of the page or post.
+The Status & Visibility section provides a complete overview of the current status of a page or post.

-- Publish – You may use Publish option for scheduling your post and publish automatically.
-For scheduling the post, choose the date & right time that you want the new page or post to get live.
+- Publish – You may use the Publish option for scheduling your post and publishing automatically.
+For scheduling the post, choose the date and right time that you want the new page or post to get live.

-- Stick to the Front Page – Check the box to have a link of your post being added on the front page of the site.
+- Stick to the Front Page – Check the box to have a link to your post added on the front page of the site.

-- Pending Review –Choose this option & save your post to change its status of pending.
+- Pending Review –Save your post and change its status to pending.

-By clicking on Revisions link can take you to different versions of the post.
-You can compare two versions to see changes that are made or who made it.
-You may revert your page to the older version from your Revisions page.
+Clicking the Revisions link will take you to different versions of a post.
+You can compare two versions to see changes that have been made and who made them.
+You may revert your page to an older version from your Revisions page.

-Choose the current category or you can create the new one for the post.
+Choose an existing category or create a new one for the post.

-Choose the current Tag or you can create the new one for the post.
+Choose an existing tag or you create a new one for the post.

 7. Featured Image

-You can add Featured Image in your post.
+You can add a featured image to your post.

-Create a description or summary for your page.
-WordPress Excerpt is one optional description or summary of your post and excerpts have got two uses:
+An Excerpt is an optional description or summary of your post and it has two uses:

-- Gives summaries in the RSS feeds: The excerpts will replace full content in the RSS feeds when the option to display the summaries is chosen in Dashboard = Settings = Reading.
+- Gives summaries to RSS feeds: The excerpts will replace full content in RSS feeds when the option to display summaries is chosen in Dashboard > Settings > Reading.

-- In the post previews: That depends on a WordPress theme, the excerpts are displayed in the places where fast summaries are highly preferable to the full content, as search results and archives for the tags, categories, authors and months.
+- Used in post previews: Depending on the WordPress theme, the excerpts are displayed in the places where fast summaries are highly preferable to full content, such as search results and tags, categories, authors, and months archives.

-Control if you wish to allow the users to comment on your WordPress page or post.
-You can select whether to allow Trackbacks and Pingbacks.
-Trackbacks & pingbacks are two methods to alert the blogs that you linked to it, so they offer one kind of the “remote” commenting system.
+Control if you wish to allow users to comment on your WordPress page or post.
+You can also select whether to allow trackbacks and pingbacks.
+Trackbacks and pingbacks are two methods of alerting the blogs that you linked to, so they offer kind of a “remote” commenting system.

-- Pingback is one kind of comment created when you will link to other blog post and where pingbacks are been enabled.
+- A pingback is a comment created when you link to other blog posts where pingbacks are enabled.
 Pingbacks will be automated and do not send content.

 - Trackbacks are a way to notify the legacy blog systems you have linked to.
-Trackbacks should be manually created, and send an excerpt of a content.
+Trackbacks should be manually created, and send an excerpt of the content.

-Block tab on the right side of your screen gives you many options to format Blocks you have used.
-You will first have to choose the Gutenberg Block that you want to format.
-Block Settings will allow you to customize every block individually.
+The Block tab on the right side of your screen gives you many options to format the blocks you have used.
+You will first have to choose the Gutenberg blocks that you want to format.
+Then, the block settings will allow you to customize every block individually.

-When you select the Gutenberg Block, options in the panel can change.
-Most of the Gutenberg Edition Block options need to do with styles and formatting.
-Customizations settings available may vary with the Block type; however you will see there are many different options to apply styles or other settings in the Block.
+When you select a Gutenberg block, the options in the panel will change.
+Most of the options have something to do with styles and formatting.
+The customization settings available may vary depending on the block type; however, you will see there are many different options to apply styles or other settings to a block.

-The Advanced setting will allow you to add the additional CSS class on your selected Block.
-The CSS classes are used by the theme to add any additional styles in your Block.
+The Advanced setting will allow you to add additional CSS classes to your selected block.
+The CSS classes are used by the theme to add additional styles to your block.

 Change the Block Type

-Every Block has got the option of changing its type.
-Just by clicking on the Block you’ve added and hovering over an icon on left, you may change the present Block Type to pre-selected blocks options given to you.
+Every block has got the option of changing its type.
+Just by clicking on a block you’ve added and hovering over the icon on left, you may change the current block type to pre-selected block options.